msaww/Truffle_Assignment/README.md

 Once the folders are created, the contract folder includes all of our smart contracts, the migration folder contains the deployment suites, the test folder includes the test suites.<br \>
 Migration.sol contract is built by Truffle to keep track of which contracts were deployed in last migration and which will run further.

--We first start with creating a new simple smart contract 'Helloworld.sol'.<br \>
+-We first start with creating a new simple smart contract 'HelloWorld.sol'.<br \>
 To compile : ``` truffle comile ```